JGarza189/neuroblastoma-2025/README.md

 ## Running Simulations
 To run simulations and reproduce the results presented in this study:

-### 1. Navigate the cloned repository
+### 1. Navigate to the cloned GitHub repository
-Using `conda`, open Jupyter Notebook and call the scripts as follows:
+Using Jupyter Notebook, call the scripts as follows:

 ```
 1. Step Goobly glob ..